kammitama5/kammitama5.github.io/_posts/2021-11-16-Tuesday-November-16th.md

 - "Abstract Algebra" by Dummit D. and Foote R. (fun fact; they taught at my University while they wrote this)
 - "Abstract Algebra" by Hernstein, I. N.
 - "Proofs From the Book" by M. Aigner, G.M.
 Ziegler and K. Hofmann ; thank you Cole and Tyler :)
+- "Antifragile: Things that Gain from Disorder" by N. N. N. Taleb
+- "Guesstimation: Solving the World's Problems on the Back of a Cocktail Napkin" by L. Weinstein and J. Adam
+- "Lebesgue Integration on Euclidean Space" by F. Jones
+- "Function Theory of One Complex Variable" by R. Greene and S. Krantz

 ## Papers
 - I'm not that great at keeping track right now, but I do have a github repo with these.